 Rhinoplasty is often considered one of the most difficult types of plastic surgery.
 Surgeons must have extensive knowledge of the nasal structures and their functions, along with the aesthetic skill to produce beautiful results.
 In addition, they must be experienced in the techniques that are employed.
 The use of steroid injections in rhinoplasty is one such technique.

-When people think of steroid injections, they may initially think of body builders or professional athletes, but there are many different types of steroid injections, all with different purposes.
+When people think of steroid injections, they may initially think of bodybuilders or professional athletes, but there are many different types of steroid injections, all for different purposes.
 In rhinoplasty, steroid injections (called corticosteroids), are simply a strong anti-inflammatory agent that helps reduce the volume of the soft tissue.
 This reduces post-surgical swelling and the potential for scar tissue formation.
 Here is some general information that will help patients understand more about steroid injections and rhinoplasty.

 Types of Steroids

 As mentioned previously, there are many different types of steroids, and the choice of steroid is not limited to just one in rhinoplasty.
 The most popular type of steroid injections used in both rhinoplasty and rhinoplasty revision is cortisone.
 Most people have heard of cortisone and its ability to reduce inflammation, swelling, and general pain.

 Another type of steroid often used in rhinoplasty is triamcinolone (Kenalog), which is a synthetic steroid that also helps with inflammation.
 One interesting fact about Kenalog is the amount that is injected varies depending on the amount of scar tissue and the amount of swelling in a particular patient.
 This means that the dosage needed will vary from individual to individual, giving surgeons the ability to personalize the process.

 Why Surgeons Use Steroids